teklynk/twitch_shoutout/README.md

 * Enable OBS browser source hardware acceleration in Settings -> Advanced in OBS.

 * Be sure to set "Shutdown source when not visible", "Control audio via OBS", "Refresh browser when scene becomes active" on the OBS Browser Source properties.

-* You can not shout-out a user while a clip is playing.
-You will need to wait for the clip to finish before doing another shout-out command.

 ## URL Parameters